Valuation

 How Valuation Works: The Core Inputs

 Valuation works by translating abstract concepts—growth, risk, and cash flow—into a single present-day dollar figure.
-Regardless of the specific methodology (DCF, Multiples, Assets), every valuation relies on three fundamental inputs: 1. **Cash Flow (The Engine):** An asset is only worth the cash it can generate.
-Whether it's dividends from a stock, rent from a building, or coupons from a bond, the valuation starts with projecting these future cash flows.
-2. **Growth (The Accelerator):** How fast will those cash flows grow?
-A company growing at 20% is worth significantly more than a company shrinking at 5%.
-However, projecting high growth forever is the most common error in valuation.
-3. **Risk (The Brakes):** How certain are those cash flows?
-A Treasury bond is "risk-free" (low discount rate), while a biotech startup is highly risky (high discount rate).
-The valuation must "discount" the future cash flows back to today using a rate that reflects this risk.
-By combining these inputs, analysts build a model.
-If the inputs are conservative and realistic, the output is a "fair value."
-If the inputs are speculative, the output is a guess.
+Regardless of the specific methodology used, whether it is a complex Discounted Cash Flow (DCF) model, a relative market Multiples comparison, or a simpler Asset-Based approach, every professional valuation relies on three fundamental inputs that drive the final output: 1.
+Cash Flow (The Engine): This is the amount of actual money the asset is expected to generate over its useful life.
+For a business, this is typically "Free Cash Flow"—the cash left over after paying all expenses and reinvesting in the business.
+Without cash flow, an asset has no intrinsic value to an investor.
+2. Growth (The Accelerator): How fast will those cash flows grow in the future?
+A company growing its profits at 20% annually is worth significantly more than a stagnant company or one shrinking at 5%.
+However, projecting high growth rates into the far future is the most common error in valuation, as competitive forces eventually slow down even the most successful firms.
+3. Risk (The Brakes): How certain are those projected cash flows?
+A guaranteed Treasury bond has very low risk and thus a low discount rate, while a speculative biotech startup is highly uncertain and requires a much higher discount rate to compensate for the possibility of failure.
+The valuation process must "discount" all future cash flows back to today's value using a rate that accurately reflects this level of risk.
+By combining these three inputs into a structured financial model, analysts can arrive at a "fair value" for the asset.
+If the inputs are conservative and based on sound research, the output provides a reliable target for investment decisions.
+If the inputs are overly optimistic or based on guesswork, the resulting valuation is likely to be misleading and dangerous for capital preservation.

 Intrinsic Value vs. Market Price